dojo/docs/developer/design/loader.rst

 When the loader resolves dojo/gfx, it notices the first dependency is a plugin (because of the !), and  delegates this dependency to the module dojo/gfx/loadRenderer.
-It doesn't matter that there's nothing to the right of the exclamation point since this particular plugin doesn't need the id argument to load.
-The plugin loads and returns to proper renderer so that when dojo/gfx's factory is called it has a valid, fully resolved renderer module.
+It doesn't matter that there's nothing to the right of the exclamation point since this particular plugin doesn't need the id argument.
+The plugin loads and returns the proper renderer so that when dojo/gfx's factory is called it has a valid, fully resolved renderer module.

 This pattern is so useful that the dojo loader includes the built-in plugin dojo/load with the following semantics: